F5 BIG-IP APM RADIUS Integration with AuthPoint

 A connectivity profile is the profile that is selected in a virtual server definition to define connectivity and client settings for a network access session.

-1. Select Access > Connectivity/VPN > Connectivity > Profiles
+1. From the Main navigation pane, select Access > Connectivity/VPN > Connectivity > Profiles.

 A Webtop is a remote implementation of a desktop environment that provides the functionality of a local machine.
 You connect to a Webtop with a web browser.